GitFabMey87/SimpleOS-Base-Test/README.md

+NOTHING USEABLE YET.
+YOU CAN DOWNLOAD , but nothing interesting.

 Started in september 2025 has a hobby, i would like to make an operating system, with minimum software, but all used in 2025 and a pretty simple but functionnal interface.